ISUgenomics/bioinformatics-workbook/dataAnalysis/RNA-Seq/Single_Cell_RNAseq/Single_Cell_Pipseq.md

 # Introduction

-Single-cell RNA sequencing (scRNA-seq) has revolutionized our ability to study cellular heterogeneity during development and differentiation.
+Single-cell RNA sequencing (scRNA-seq) has enhanced our ability to study cellular heterogeneity during development and differentiation.
 One prominent use case is examining how human embryonic stem cells (hESCs) differentiate into specific neuronal subtypes, such as midbrain floorplate progenitors.
-A key marker of midbrain identity is Sonic Hedgehog (SHH), a signaling molecule critical for patterning and neural differentiation.

 In this tutorial, we will walk through a practical PiPseq pipeline using a real-world scRNA-seq dataset derived from differentiated hESCs.
 PiPseq (Pronuclei in Profile sequencing) is a general-purpose pipeline for processing single-nuclei or single-cell RNA-seq data.
 Specifically, we will focus on how to: